The Five Life Precepts - Principles to Live by

 Work in the spiritual sense is primarily and foremost work on ourselves.
 Only when we do it in the proper way – and incessantly – can we increasingly open up to our divine self.
 It is important to make genuine rest and relaxation possible through this hard work on ourselves.
 In this fast paced world of ours, people are finding it more and more difficult to find the time to simply relax and have fun.

 Here, hard work means making the serious effort to walk the path of the divine, in the here and now and not just twice weekly at a meditation class for two hours.
 This healing path naturally also includes relaxation.
 Yin and Yang can be found everywhere – even here.
+Sometimes this is also written as 'Be true to your way and your being'

 This life principle reminds us to truly get involved in life, not waste our time.
 There is nothing wrong with having hobbies, spending time with friends.
 Yet, it is important not to let ourselves go too much.
 Our time on Earth is precious since we can only learn and translate certain things into reality here on this Planet.